gvwilson/thirdbit/_posts/2021/2021-12-29-tuppence-a-bag.md

 The girl's breath catches in her throat as a memory surfaces like a fish in a murky pond.
 Last night,
-after the governess sang them to sleep---did Father come into their room?
+after the governess sang them to sleep—did Father come into their room?
 Did he wake her brother and press the coin into his hand and tell him to keep it safe for the morrow?
 It must have been a dream,
 she decides.